 The project has also been made possible by cooperation in the planning process between ARTT, established by McCourt Global, and the Los Angeles Dodgers, who encourage Dodger fans to take transit to the ballpark, recognizing that ARTT is fully responsible for LA ART’s financing.

-Metro is commencing the CEQA process with the Notice of Preparation this fall, and its environmental review process, as well as final station and route selection, is proposed for 2021.
-The financing plan will also be further developed at that time, and right of way and other transportation approvals can be processed in 2022.
-If all approvals are obtained, and a feasible financing plan is realized, detailed construction plans and financing would then move into implementation.
+Metro commenced the environmental review process in fall 2021.
+It is anticipated the Draft EIR will be released in fall 2021, with the Final EIR being completed in early 2022.
+Right of way and other transportation approvals are anticipated to be processed in 2022.
+Following completion of approvals and financing, detailed construction plans and financing would then move into implementation.
 With an estimated two year construction period, if construction begins by 2025, the LA ART system could be in operation in time for the 2028 Olympics in Los Angeles.

 The Los Angeles Dodgers encourage transit growth wholeheartedly, and have welcomed the prospect of LA ART to provide an innovative proposal to increase transit options for fans to access Dodger Stadium.
 LA ART offers the opportunity to reduce traffic on neighborhood streets and enhance the fan experience at Dodger Stadium.